-How To Get From Zadar To Plitvice Lakes In 2019
+How To Get From Zadar To Plitvice Lakes (& Plitvice Lakes To Zadar)

-Croatia is packed with destinations, cities, towns, and natural wonders that will get even the most seasoned traveler excited.
-If you want to see everything this beautiful country has to offer, you’ll need to know the various transportation options.
-Thankfully, a well-connected road network and loads of options makes this super-easy.
+Croatia is packed with destinations, cities, towns, and natural wonders that will excite even the most seasoned traveler.
+You’ll need to know the various transportation options to see what this beautiful country offers.
+Thankfully, a well-connected road network and loads of options make this super-easy.

 One of the most commonly asked questions is how to get from Zadar to Plitvice Lakes.
-This is a piece of cake, and the travel time between the two is only a couple of hours.
+This is a piece of cake; the travel time between the two is only a couple of hours.

-Zadar is an old city on the Dalmatian Coast, bursting with things to see and do, as well as many historic sites to explore.
-You will find a laid-back, authentic way of life here, which makes for the ideal base to explore the region.
+Zadar is an old city on the Dalmatian Coast, bursting with things to see and do and many historical sites to explore.
+You will find a laid-back, authentic way of life here, making the ideal base to explore the region.

 So, how do you get from Zadar to Plitvice Lakes?